 Speaking of the comics, Into the Spider-Verse has so many little nods and Easter eggs that reference other Spider-Man comics, movies, shows, and games.
 I can’t wait to see what I’ll find on repeat viewings!

 Into the Spider-Verse’s humor was also consistently great.
 I’d even say this is a comedy as much as it is a superhero film.
-From Parker “teaching” Miles, to Spider-Ham hamming it up, to Nic Cage’s Spider-Man Noir… Well, being Nic Cage-y, I laughed out loud two or three times per scene, minimum.
+From Parker “teaching” Miles, to Spider-Ham hamming it up, to Nic Cage’s Spider-Man Noir… Well, being Nic Cage-y, I laughed out loud two or three times almost every scene.

 2018 has been one of the strongest years for superhero films in quite a while, and Spider-Man: Into the Spider-Verse is a great note to end it on.
 It’s not quite perfect, but its tremendous successes far outweigh its slight faults, earning itself a spot among my favorite films these past few months.